-The risks associated with not exercising at all are far greater than the risks of exercising outdoors; it just takes a little more planning on days and in conditions when pollution is bad.
-When planning outdoor exercise activities, follow these tips to limit your exposure to pollutants:
+However, the risks associated with not exercising at all are far greater than the risks of exercising outdoors.
+It may just take a little more planning on days and in conditions when pollution is bad.
+When planning outdoor exercise activities, follow these tips to limit your exposure to pollutants.

 - Avoid exercising in areas of heavy traffic, such as along highways and during rush hour.